SuleimanFarah/sunpy/ORG/Coordination-Meeting-2022-Notes.md

     * data is typically propriety but this is changing
     * issue as data is so large, hard to share
     * end result of pipeline is fits file.
 To write final files take at least one day
-    * metadata is complient to SOLARNET standards
+    * metadata is compliant to SOLARNET standards
     * WCS-TAB is what is used

 * data is visualized with a tool called CRISPEX (IDL)